-FIGURE 8: Contours of the tangential velocity perturbations, u't , on an $x_t - x_n$ plane bisecting the overlap mode structure highlighted in Figure 7.
-The time is $0.1T^$ prior to that in Figure 7.
+Fig. 8 Case C1.
+Contours of the tangential velocity perturbations, u't , on an $x_t - x_n$ plane bisecting the overlap mode structure highlighted in Fig. 7.
+The time is 0.1T^{} prior to that in Fig. 7.

-Suction Surface Transition Mechanisms - Moderate Free-Stream Turbulence Intensity

-The suction surface C_p and C_f distributions are plotted in Figure 9.
-Generally, like for the pressure surface, the overall effect of Ti is well captured by the LES.
-Again, cases C6 and C1 are in close agreement, suggesting that a satisfactory level of grid independence is reached with the baseline mesh.
-Unlike on the pressure surface, the flow separates on in the Ti = 3.25% case here.
+Suction Surface Transition Mechanisms-Moderate Free-Stream Turbulence Intensity.
+The suction surface C_p and C_f distributions are plotted in Fig. 9.
+Generally, as for the pressure surface, the overall effect of Ti is well captured by the LES.
+Again, cases C6 and C1 are in close agreement, suggesting that a satisfactory level of grid independence is reached with the base-line mesh.
+Unlike for the pressure surface, the flow separates in the Ti = 3.25% case here.